Women Stem Up

 Check that:

-• Nothing and no one is free from discrimination as we all come from various backgrounds and have some privileged identity one way or another which create biases and biases in our experiences.
-With this in mind, check that (as far as you can) that the course literature is “free” from discrimination (i.e.: gender, transgender identity or expression, ethnic affiliation, religion or other belief, disability, sexual orientation and age)
+• Check that (as far as you can*) that the course literature is “free” from discrimination (i.e.: gender, transgender identity or expression, ethnic affiliation, religion or other belief, disability, sexual orientation and age).

-• Encouraged students to see you if they notice something of privileged identity or discrimination, talk and discuss it in class
+• That there are easily accessible avenues for reporting and encourages students to see you if they notice something of privileged identity or discrimination.

 To discuss with colleges: